-Something that is jaap is cool, awesome, or pretty great!
-It’s used to show appreciation and admiration.
-It’s mainly used by younger Thai people.
-While you may hear hip older people referring to something as jaap, you’ll probably find that the speaker is being sarcastic.
+Something that is jaap is cool, awesome or pretty great.
+It’s used to show appreciation and admiration and is mainly used by younger Thai people.

 Goo is an informal word for I. Unlike the standard words of pomme (male) and chan (female), goo can be used by people of any gender.
-It is commonly heard among close friends, generally from the younger generations.
+It is heard among close friends, but shouldn’t be used with anyone else.

 As goo is the informal word for referring to oneself, meung is the casual way to refer to another person.
-Similarly, it is only appropriate to use with close friends and in an informal setting.
-You certainly shouldn’t even think of using it with your boss!
+Similarly, it is only used with close friends and in an informal setting.

 A dek naew is a young person who needs to keep up with all the latest trends.
-They will likely be wearing the newest fashions, have the most recent mobile phone, and do anything to appear cool in the eyes of others.
-They are hip, modern, funky, and totally up to the minute.
+They will likely be wearing the newest fashions, have the most recent mobile phone and do anything to appear cool.

-A rather lovely Thai slang phrase, pa-sa dok mai literally translates as flower language.
+Pa-sa dok mai literally translates as flower language.
 If somebody is speaking pa-sa dok mai, they are using tender and poetic words of love.
-Friends may, however, mock each other if they hear someone using such dreamy and romantic lingo when speaking with a love interest.

 Tang is an everyday slang term for money.
 It is derived from the word satang, a unit of Thai currency.
 While many people know that Thailand uses the Thai baht, you may not know that one baht is further split into 100 satangs.
-Satangs are rare today because of their very low value, and many shops will not accept such small coins.
-The word tang has been in use since satang coins were more common.
+Satangs are rare today because of their low value, and many shops will not accept such small coins.

-Being filled with joy in the Land of Smiles isn’t as great as it sounds; joy is the Thai slang word for sad!
-It goes beyond simply feeling a bit gloomy though, and usually implies some element of sorrow, despair, or feeling despondent.
+Being filled with joy in the Land of Smiles isn’t as great as it sounds; joy is the Thai slang word for sad.
+It goes beyond simply feeling a bit gloomy, and usually implies an element of sorrow, despair or feeling despondent.